pikhosh/docs/docs/transactions.md

 ### Read transactions

-Read transactions are optional but they allow you to do atomic reads and rely on a constistent state of the database.
+Explicit read transactions are optional but they allow you to do atomic reads and rely on a constistent state of the database.
+Internally Isar always uses implicit read transactions for all read operations.
 Async read transactions run in parallel to other read and write transactions.

 ### Write transactions